BrianSkipworth/petfinder/README.md

 Next create a new Lambda function.
 The code in lambda.py can be copy-pasted on the Code tab in the Lambda screen, though a few additional steps will be required to add external Python libraries to the Lambda function's runtime environment.
 Also, to avoid a current issue with a conflict between a necessary library and AWS's boto3 SDK, we have to revert the library to an older version before deploying the Lambda function.

-Complete Step 1 described in the Medium post [How to add External Python Libraries to AWS Lambda](https://medium.com/@gauravkachariya/how-to-add-external-python-libraries-to-aws-lambda-499674113fb7)
+Complete Step 1 described in the Medium post <a href="https://medium.com/@gauravkachariya/how-to-add-external-python-libraries-to-aws-lambda-499674113fb7" target="_blank">How to add External Python Libraries to AWS Lambda</a> (opens in a new tab).

 Before moving on to Step 2, remove the directory for the package `urllib3` which the requests library has installed as a dependency.
-Then, manually re-install an older version using the command `pip install --upgrade urllib3==1.26.18 -t .`
+Then, manually re-install an older version using the command `pip install --upgrade urllib3==1.26.18 -t .` This extra step is necessary to workaround a conflict between urllib3 and Amazon's boto3 SDK.

 ```
 (venv) [cloudshell-user@ip-10-6-25-93 python]$ pip install --upgrade urllib3==1.26.18 -t .